Skip to content

 Retrieve a value from a nested data structure.

 Navigates through nested dictionaries, lists, and tuples using a path specified as either a dot-notation string or a list of keys/indices.
-Returns default if the path does not exist or an index is out of bounds (positive or negative).
+By default, raises PathError if the path does not exist.
+Use the default parameter to return a value instead of raising.
 Supports negative indexing for lists and tuples.

 Parameters: